 That said, cats and water AREN’T the enemies myth would have you believe.
 Even outside the swimming (and hairless) breeds, plenty of cats enjoy taking a dip.
 When it’s THEIR choice, they don’t seem to mind so much.
-They decide whether they want to cope with the consequences of “wet,” and it makes them feel more comfortable.
+They decide whether they want to cope with the consequences of “wet,” making them feel more comfortable.
 The control resides with them, and that makes the biggest difference.

 And then there’s Tonks (the “baby”).
 That bugger hasn’t minded the water from the moment she first fell in the bathtub.
-(Something you would THINK would have turned her off water) Nope, she’s remained fascinated.
+(Something you would THINK would have turned her off the water) Nope, she’s remained fascinated.
 She pushes into the shower and joins you in the bathtub.
 (There’s no such thing as a relaxing soak in our house)

-As with any myths, there’s usually a tiny grain of truth embedded in the center.
+As with any myth, there’s usually a tiny grain of truth embedded in the center.
 Plenty of cats dislike water for various reasons.
 And it’s perfectly reasonable if your cat prefers to give you a wary eye from the other side of the bathroom.
 Given enough time, they may come around.
 This goes double if you give them a chance to explore and make the decision for themselves.
 Or they may decide cats and water aren’t meant to be.
 Every cat is different.